WORLDWIDE EXPRESS SHIPPING for all international shipment. All orders are sent from Bangkok, Thailand.

 History of Muay Thai

-Muay Thai, also known as Thai boxing, is a martial art that originated in Thailand centuries ago and has become one of the most popular forms of combat sports in recent times.
+The History of Muay Thai – Muay Thai, also known as Thai boxing, is a martial art that originated in Thailand centuries ago.
+Muay Thai has become one of the most popular forms of combat sports in recent times.
 Muay Thai was originally used for combat training where it was then passed down through generations.
 It is also known as the “Art of 8 limbs” because it uses punches, kicks, elbows and knees.
 The eight points of contact are two hands, two elbows, two knees and two feet to strike opponents effectively.
 Muay Thai evolved over the years and in the early 20th century, Muay Thai was formalized as a combat sport.
 It became more popular with the introduction of international rules which allowed fighters to compete on a global scale.
 Today, Muay Thai is not only a part of Thai culture, it is also practiced in many countries around the world and is recognized as an official sport by many organizations including the International Olympic Committee.

 Origin of Muay Thai